WeblateOrg/weblate/docs/admin/config.rst

 NEARBY_MESSAGES
 ---------------

-How many messages around current one to show during translating.
+How many messages to show around the currently translated string.

 .. setting:: REGISTRATION_CAPTCHA

 REGISTRATION_CAPTCHA
 --------------------

-A boolean (either ``True`` or ``False``) indicating whether registration of new accounts is protected by captcha.
-This setting is optional, and a default of True will be assumed if it is not supplied.
+A value of either ``True`` or ``False`` indicating whether registration of new accounts is protected by CAPTCHA.
+This setting is optional, and a default of ``True`` will be assumed if it is not supplied.

-If enabled the captcha is added to all pages where users enter e-mail address:
+If turned on, a CAPTCHA is added to all pages where a users enters their e-mail address:

 * New account registration.
 * Password recovery.
 * Adding e-mail to an account.
-* Contact form for users who are not logged in.
+* Contact form for users that are not logged in..

 .. setting:: REGISTRATION_EMAIL_MATCH